Josefina Senese

 Before joining BU Wheelock, I served as a research consultant for the Institute for Educational Initiatives at the University of Notre Dame.
 I also worked in Washington, DC, for the Office of Learning and Impact at the Inter-American Foundation and The Trust for the Americas at the Organization of American States.

-I have received a Fulbright Scholarship, a Margaret McNamara Education Grant, an Alpha Delta Kappa International Teacher Education Scholarship, and a PEO International Peace Scholarship.
+I have received a Fulbright Scholarship, an APPAM Excellence, Equity & Inclusion Fellowship, a Margaret McNamara Education Grant, and an International Teacher Education Scholarship.

 I hold an MA in Global Affairs from the University of Notre Dame and a BA in International Studies from Universidad Torcuato Di Tella (Argentina).Â